fospald/heamd/README.md

 # heamd

 A molecular dynamics simulation tool for high entropy alloys.
+This project is currently in development and not ready to use!

 * C++, OpenMP multiprocessing, XML + Python scripting interface
 * ...